MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 ## Set up Git (optional)

-To set up Git for a NodeJS project on WSL, see the article [Get started using Git on Windows Subsystem for Linux](/windows/wsl/tutorials/wsl-git) in the WSL documentation.
+To set up Git for a Node.js project on WSL, see the article [Get started using Git on Windows Subsystem for Linux](/windows/wsl/tutorials/wsl-git) in the WSL documentation.